 - Rice Noodles or Rice Ramen, Cooked

-- Add in the rest of the broth, the tamari, kelp garnules and Bay. and bring to a boil.
+- Add in the rest of the vegetable broth, and bring to a boil.

 - Reduce heat to a simmer and add in the chopped mushrooms and kale.
 Simmer until the mushrooms and kale are cooked to your liking.

 - Ladle into soup bowls and add the rice ramen noodles, Kimchi, tofu, sliced Jalapeno, and a soft boiled egg (optional).
 Enjoy!

 Keywords: kimchi, miso ramen, ramen, vegan ramen, miso soup recipe, kimchi noodle soup, korean ramen, healthy ramen, probiotic recipe, soup